-Mathieu Joseph Bonaventure Orfila (April 24, 1787–-March 12, 1853) often known as the ‘’Father of Toxicology’’.
+Mathieu Joseph Bonaventure Orfila (April 24, 1787–-March 12, 1853) is often known as the ‘’Father of Toxicology’’.
 Orfila was a Spanish toxicologist and chemist commonly considered as the originator of toxicology.

 Mathieu Orfila was the eminent personality of 19-century and his ‘’ Treatise on Poison’’ is still considered as the classical text.
 His treatise has a valuable standard in crime forensics.

-In those days, the most primary useful type of poison was arsenic but there was not any predictable and reliable process to check the presence of poison.
+In those days, the most primary useful type of poison was arsenic, but there was not any predictable and reliable process to check the presence of poison.

-He was a pioneer to refine the prior process and created the new useful techniques.
+He was a pioneer to refine the prior process and created new useful techniques.
 He also discussed that technique in his first treatise.

 He is the most prominent and leading figure of the golden age of French medicine and toxicology.
 Orfila is known as one of the most respected and influential figures in crime history to deal with criminal cases with scientific facts.

 Mathieu Orfila was born on April 24, 1787, on the island of Minorca, Spain.
 He was not interested in his father’s work and stayed away from his father’s traditional work of merchant seafaring.

 He was not satisfied with this work and terminate that career as a merchant seafaring when he was coming back from a voyage of Sicily, Egypt, and Sardinia.
 Subsequently, he was ordered to study medicine when he was only fifteen years old.